yii2-extensions/localeurls/README.md

 ## License

-The MIT License.
+BSD-3-Clause license.
 Please see [License File](LICENSE.md) for more information.

 ## Fork